Saturday, June 5, 2010

 This is the threat that legislators are now attempting to address in the financial reform bill.
 A widely noted feature of this legislative effort is the fairly broad scope for regulatory discretion.

-For instance, under the proposed legislationoff-site PDF, systemically important companies are required to submit a “living will.”
+For instance, under the proposed legislation, systemically important companies are required to submit a “living will.”
 According to the legislation, these firms are “to report periodically to the [Fed’s] Board of Governors, the [Financial Stability Oversight] Council, and the [FDIC] the plan of such company for rapid and orderly resolution in the event of material financial distress or failure.”[2]

 If the Board and FDIC find the plan deficient, the bill calls for the company to resubmit an alternative approach within a set time frame.
 Failure to resubmit the resolution plan could result in the imposition of more stringent capital, leverage or liquidity requirements or restrictions on growth and activities.
 Furthermore, the Board and FDIC, in consultation with the council, may direct the firm “to divest certain assets or operations identified by the Board of Governors and the [FDIC], to facilitate an orderly resolution.”[3]